Flu Shots Now Available

 About Zika Virus Disease

 Zika virus disease (Zika) is caused by the Zika virus which is transmitted to people primarily through the bite of an infected Aedes species mosquito.
+Zika can also be passed through sex from a person who has Zika to his or her sex partners.
 The most common symptoms of Zika are fever, rash, joint pain, and conjunctivitis (red eyes).
 Illness is usually mild and lasts for several days to a week after being bitten by an infected mosquito.
-People are rarely sick enough to seek medical care.
+Sexual transmission can occur even if the infected person does not have symptoms.

 Zika virus infection during pregnancy can cause microcephaly and other severe fetal brain defects.
-While Zika is primarily spread through mosquitoes, it is known that a man can also spread Zika to his sex partners.
 It is currently unknown if a pregnant woman is infected by mosquito bite or sexual contact, how likely it is that the virus will infect the fetus and cause birth defects.
-There are many things we do not know about Zika and sexual transmission, including how long Zika Virus can persist in semen.

 Prevention of Zika

 There are no vaccines to prevent Zika and no medicine to treat Zika.
 Anyone traveling to areas of Zika transmission should strictly follow steps to prevent mosquito bites including protective clothing and mosquito repellant.
-To prevent potential severe birth defects, pregnant women should avoid travel to areas with Zika transmission.
-Pregnant women with male sex partners that live or travel to an area with Zika should use condoms every time they have sex or avoid sex during pregnancy.
+To prevent potential severe birth defects, pregnant women should avoid travel to areas with Zika transmission if possible.
+Use of condoms can reduce the chance of getting Zika from sex.

 Zika in the United States